 - .411 All CDL vehicles shall be inspected by using the pre-trip inspection form 964A.
-The form establishes the minimum standard of items to be inspected. - .412 964A Inspection forms shall be made into duplicate sheet log books for a minimum of 35 duplicate inspection forms per log book. - .413 Departments may expand on the form to include inspection items that are necessary for specific vehicles/equipment beyond the minimum standards or add an additional form for the various levels of inspection needed. - .414 Drivers shall perform a thorough inspection of the vehicle using inspection form (964A) at the beginning of the shift or prior to use of the vehicle. - .415 Drivers shall note any safety defect, mechanical defect, elective mechanical defect, body defect/damage and cosmetic defect. - .416 Drivers shall submit an initialed copy of the completed inspection form (964A) to exempt management for review and retention.
+The form establishes the minimum standard of items to be inspected. - .412 Inspection forms shall be duplicate sheet log books capable of 30 duplicate inspection forms per log book. - .413 Departments may expand on the form to include inspection items that are necessary for specific vehicles/equipment.

+- .414 Drivers shall perform a thorough inspection of the vehicle using inspection form (964A) at the beginning of the shift or prior to use of the vehicle. - .415 Drivers shall note any safety defect, mechanical defect, elective mechanical defect, body defect/damage and cosmetic defect. - .416 Drivers shall submit a signed copy of the completed inspection form to exempt management for review and retention.
 If vehicle is safe to operate, the driver may proceed.

-- If the vehicle is not safe to operate, driver shall not operate the vehicle and notify exempt management for instructions. - .417 Exempt management shall review the submitted forms daily and ensure repairs are coordinated when applicable.
-Inspection form copies are to be maintained for 90 days before purging. - .418 If problems arise during the shift, the driver should add comments to the inspection form in the log book and inform exempt management of any significant issues. - .419 Inspection log books are to be kept with the vehicle in a secure place for at least 30 events before changing out log books. - .420 When malfunctions and/or defects are detected which threaten safe operating performance, the vehicle will not be used to transport persons until defects are corrected.

-.42 Non CDL Vehicles

-(defined standards to be completed at a later date)

-- .421 Departments shall develop and establish pre trip inspection programs for non CDL vehicles to meet the operational needs of the particular work groups.
+If the vehicle/equipment is not safe to operate, exempt management and EMD shall be notified immediately and the vehicle/equipment taken out of service pending repairs. - .417 Exempt management shall review the submitted forms and ensure repairs are coordinated when applicable. - .418 If problems arise during the shift, the driver should add comments to the inspection form in the logbook and inform exempt management of any significant issues. - .419 When malfunctions and/or defects are detected which threaten safe operating performance, the vehicle will not be used to transport persons until repairs are corrected. - .42 Non CDL Vehicles (defined standards to be completed at a later date) - .421 Departments shall develop and establish pre trip inspection programs for non CDL vehicles to meet the operational needs of the particular work groups.
 Workgroups may require inspections to be performed daily, weekly, or less often as needed for safe vehicle operation.
 Work groups may choose to use the minimum standard for CDL vehicle inspections as their inspection standard for non CDL vehicles. - .422 All drivers shall perform a walk-around visual inspection of the vehicle prior to driving the vehicle.
-A visual walk-around includes checking for body damage, tire inflation, mirrors and other items that may need attention.

-.43 Heavy Equipment and Trailers (defined standards to be completed at a later date)
+A visual walk-around includes checking for body damage, tire inflation, mirrors and other items that may need attention. - .43 Heavy Equipment and Trailers (defined standards to be completed at a later date) - .431 Departments shall develop pre-trip/operation programs for heavy equipment and trailers to meet their operational needs of their particular work groups.

-.431 Departments shall develop pre-trip/operation programs for heavy equipment and trailers to meet their operational needs of their particular work groups.
-Heavy equipment and trailers attached to a CDL vehicle or that will be used on public roads will require a daily inspection prior to use.
+.432 Heavy equipment and trailers attached to a CDL vehicle or that will be used on public roads will require a daily inspection prior to use

-.51 All employees shall be trained initially on the objective, scope, procedures, frequency and proper inspection of components for the vehicles and equipment they are assigned to operate.
-New employees will receive the same instruction prior to driving a city vehicle.

-- .52 Employees who will be CDL drivers shall receive initial training on Federal Department of Transportation inspection components during CDL training. - .53 Departments shall provide to their employee's refresher training on this policy and the proper inspecting procedures annually or sooner if inspection components or processes change.
+- .51 All employees shall be trained initially on the objective, scope, procedures, frequency and proper inspection of components for the vehicles and equipment they are assigned to operate.
+New employees will receive the same instruction prior to driving a city vehicle. - .52 Employees who will be CDL drivers shall receive initial training on Federal Department of Transportation inspection components during CDL training. - .53 Departments shall provide to their employee's refresher training on this policy and the proper inspecting procedures annually or sooner if inspection components or processes change.